BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 * The transformations involved in the failure (code changes, execution path, order)
 * The outputs showing the failure (logs, traces, files, values)

 * What happens only in the bad/unwanted situation?

 ### After isolation

 When you isolated the problem to the smallest possible part of your software, it is time for pinpointing the defect.
-For pinpointing you should apply on of these three main strategies:
+For pinpointing you should apply one of these three main strategies:

 * __Binary search / wolf-fencing__:
   * split program/procedure in half, see if system (cause-effect chain) is infected, investigate infected half.